How to Make a Fire Truck Cake

 Complete Firetruck design

-- Wheels – Use small cookie cutters for the wheels as shown in the video.
+- Wheels – Use small cookie cutters for the wheels, as shown in the video.
 Cut a large black fondant disc and a thinner red fondant disc.
 Use white for the center design.
-And use a tweezer for the tire marks
+And use a tweezer for the tire marks.

 - Panels – Use black fondant for the truck bottom panels.

-- Ladder – White fondant with CMC for the ladder
+- Ladder – White fondant with CMC for the ladder.

 - Fire hydrant & Hose – Grey and yellow fondant for the hose.

 - Borders – White and black fondant for the borders.
 I used a strip cutter to make the white borders for the shutters.
 Use a fondant extruder for the black spaghetti for the doors and mirrors.
-But you can also pipe the borders with black royal icing and a number 3 piping tip.
+But you can also pipe the borders with black royal icing and a #3 piping tip.

 - Windows – Make the front and back windows.